gmac/schema-stitching-handbook/hot-schema-reloading/README.md

 ### Without polling

-This example uses polling to watch for changes, though that is by no means necessary.
-You can just as easily setup a mutation that reloads the gateway schema to be called manually or in response to deployment hooks.
+Polling is by no means necessary for triggering a gateway schema reload.
+An even simpler solution is to setup a dedicated mutation that reloads the gateway schema, and then call it manually or in response to deployment hooks.
 Try running the `reloadAllEndpoints` mutation in this example to manually trigger a reload:

 ```graphql
 mutation {